Careers

 - Notifies the Physical Therapy Manager of any supply, maintenance, or scheduling

-problems as they arise - Comply with HIPAA regulations.
+- Comply with HIPAA regulations.

 JOB SPECIFICATIONS: